Avoid wrongly sending good emails to the spam folder

 Dnswl.org provides reputation information about email senders.
-It has close to 100’000 users (companies, organisations and individuals) with tens of thousands of requests per day, and contains over 300’000 entries of “good mailservers”, including a fast growing amount of IPv6 entries.
+The list has close to 100’000 companies and organisations with tens of thousands of requests per day.
+The list contains over 600’000 entries of “good mailservers”, including a fast growing amount of IPv6 entries.

 Your email filter should try to avoid tagging messages as spam if they come from one of the good mailservers we list, which are assigned into one of four trust levels: